 to extract the most universal 3x3 matrix conforms common to the entirety of the sampled space

 (the 3D 'thread' that runs through them all).

 The Resolve RGB Mixer restricts values entered in the user interface (to large quantized .01 steps, with

 This prevents entry of precise 3x3 matrices, limiting its practicality for precision color conversion.

-To overcome this limitation, the initial Matrix Powergrade .drx is printed directly from the Emotive Color Engine.
-This allows precise floating point values to be injected into Resolve's RGB Mixer, to six decimal places of precision under the hood.
+To overcome this limitation, the Matrix Powergrade .drx is printed directly from the Emotive Color Engine.
+This allows precise floating point values to be injected into Resolve's curves and RGB Mixer, to six decimal places of precision under the hood.

 Each powergrade is light source specific, to realize higher accuracy for both ends of the white balance spectrum.

 Each component that comprises LogC is modifiable to allow tweaking of the transform to your taste.